shalawfatah/neovim-configs/README.md

 - Install [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/FiraCode.zip)
 - Check if you have `Zsh` if not, install it, make it `default shell`
-- Use [starship](https://starship.rs) to change the terminal prompt message
 - Install [auto-complete](https://github.com/marlonrichert/zsh-autocomplete) for `zsh`
 - Clone the above repo to to your root folder, `~/Repo`
 - Copy this line in your `~/.zshrc`: `source ~/Repos/zsh-autocomplete/zsh-autocomplete.plugin.zsh`